When I started my new job, it seemed as though there simply weren’t enough hours in the day.

 To stretch your dollar even further, plan your meals based on the weekly ads at your local grocery store.
 If my supermarket has broccoli for 99 cents a pound, you can bet I’m eating broccoli as my side that week.

 Same goes for proteins – stock up on your favorite vegan-friendly proteins like tofu, tempeh, and even veggie burgers and chicken tenders when they go on sale.
 When Gardein products go on sale, I buy as many as will fit in my freezer.

 What You’re Going to Need

 Aside from the food itself, you’ll need a few important tools around the house to make your meal prep adventure successful.

 Meal Prep Containers

 After you’ve prepared your meals for the week, you’ll need a way to store them.
 Most preppers opt for microwave- and dishwasher-safe containers for maximum ease of use and cleanup.

-A few things you should consider when buying containers:
+A few things you should consider when buying meal prep containers: